humbertodiazp/humbertodiazp/README.md

 - 👋 Hi, I’m Humberto Diaz
 - 👀 I’m interested in web development, machine learning, and AI .
-- 🌱 I’m currently learning the Ruby on the Rails framework through The Odin Project curriculum
+-    Ruby on the Rails developer
 - 💞️ I’m looking to start contributing to more open source Rails projects
 - 📫 Message me here if you want to chat.
 <!---